 This spicy chana masala recipe is incredibly rich and decadent with bold flavors from Indian spices.
 Tender cauliflower florets and plump chickpeas simmered in the creamy tomato-onion masala gravy make a perfect, cozy vegan meal served on a bed of fluffy rice with a swirl of vegan heavy cream.
-It's some serious drool-worthy vegan comfort food!
+It's some seriously drool-worthy vegan comfort food!

 I love Indian food, it's indulgent, sticks to your ribs, and the house smells amazing.
 This thick and rich, Indian masala curry stew is made with chickpeas and lots of spices giving it an incredible depth of flavor.
 When the family is craving Indian food, we usually make this dairy-free chana masala or a luscious tender tofu masala.
 Tied for first!

-For this version, I added cauliflower because my family loves cauliflower with curry.
+For my version of vegan chana masala, I added cauliflower because my family loves cauliflower with curry.
 I also added a swirl of vegan heavy cream for extra decadence.
 Here's what you'll need . . .

-The Spices - the spice list is long and varied - even from family to family the spice mixes are nuanced.
+The Spices - the spice list is long and varied - even from family to family the spice mixtures are nuanced.
 When my daughter was at school in India, she sent stunning pictures of the incredible vibrant spice markets - I can't wait to visit them for myself!
 Roasting spices brings out the flavors and makes the whole house smell amazing.

-The Gravy - I'm a sucker for onions, garlic, and ginger sautéing on the stove.
+The Gravy - I'm a sucker for onions, fresh garlic, and ginger sautéing on the stove.
 That aroma is food for the soul.
 The plethora of Indian spices in this recipe adds layers upon layers of flavor.
-If available I use 6N1 ground tomatoes or some delicious crushed tomatoes.
+If available I use 6N1 ground tomatoes or crushed tomatoes.

-The Cream - for me cashew cream is the cherry on top.
+The Cream - for me vegan heavy cream is the cherry on top.
 It balances out the spices, softens the acid from the tomatoes, and magically transforms this luscious vegan dish.
 Big Yum!

 How to Make Chana Masala